If you’ve got a reason to celebrate coming up – from birthdays to bridal showers, anniversaries, and beyond – I’ve got just the theme for you!

 Another fun element your guests don’t see every day… giant “cocktails” with wooden block “ice cubes”!
 These vases were 6″ to 11″ tall.
 The woodblocks used for the ice cubes were a mix of 1″, 1.5″, and 2″.
 Party straws and printable “drink garnishes” made for the perfect finishing touch!

 The bar is a popular spot at any cocktail party, so it’s also a great place to let your creativity shine!
 Use signage and labels to give your drink station a stylish and cohesive look.
 (Download this 8×10 “Time for Drinks” sign and the matching decanter labels below.)

 Also – don’t feel like you have to offer a full bar set up at all of your parties.
 3 to 5 types of alcohols plus a variety of different mixers will create plenty of cocktail options for your guests.

-Signature drinks are a fantastic way to play up your party theme and give your guests the opportunity to try something new.
-It’s a good idea to keep the recipes simple and stress-free, though, especially if guests are making their own cocktails or if several need to be made at once.
+Signature drinks are a fantastic way to play up your party theme and give your guests the chance to try something new.
+It’s a good idea to keep the recipes simple and stress-free, though, especially if guests are making their own cocktails or if several drinks need to be made at once.
 (Nobody loves long lines at a party!)

 Master of Mixes Cocktail Mixers make ALL the difference here.
-These high quality mixers simplify your favorite drink recipes and keep flavors consistent, making delicious cocktails fast and easy to whip up.
+These high-quality mixers simplify your favorite drink recipes and keep flavors consistent, making delicious cocktails fast and easy to whip up.